tapfortap/Documentation/android/api.md

 ### Methods

-#### public static void initializeWithApiKey(String apiKey)
+#### public static void initialize(Context context, String apiKey)

 Initializes Tap for Tap with the provided API key.

 **Parameters**

+  - _context_ - An Android context, such as an Activity instance.
   - _apiKey_ - Your Tap for Tap API key.
 This can be found on your [account](https://tapfortap.com/manage/account) page.

----

-#### public static initializeWithApiKey(String apiKey, TapForTap.InitializationListener listener)

-Initializes Tap for Tap with the provided API key and listener.

-**Parameters**

-  - _apiKey_ - Your Tap for Tap API key.
-This can be found on your [account](https://tapfortap.com/manage/account) page.
-  - _listener_ - A listener for handling the callbacks.

 ---

 #### public static void enableTestMode()

 Enables test mode.
 Test mode causes Tap for Tap to disable spending and earning for your app.
 This is useful for when you are developing your app and want to test with the SDK integrated without wasting impressions and clicks for your app. **Don't forget** to disable test mode before you release your app to Google Play.

 ---